rodu30/i18n-kit/README.md

 const i18n = new I18n(messages, locale, options);
 ```

-Once instantiated the object can be passed to components or imported in other modules.
+Once instantiated, the object can be passed to components or exported to other modules.

 ### Provider for react app